richemslie/galvanise_zero/readme.md

 Hex/Connect6 play around somewhere top human level on LG, and are currently in the top tier Championships.

 Chess and Baduk 9x9 are reasonably strong for the little time they were trained.
-Baduk 9x9 had a rating 2560 elo on CGOS after about a week of training.
+Baduk 9x9 had a rating ~2900 elo on CGOS after 2-3 week of training.
 Chess was harder to test due to not having 50 rule, but somewhere about 2200-2600 elo would be a decent guess.

 Also, Chess and Connect6 "cheated" as experimented with adding data from historical games as well as the self play data.